Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Place:

-After breakfast, we will start our trek from Tengboche to Dingboche, passing through beautiful landscapes, including alpine forests, meadows, and small Sherpa villages.
-Along the way, we will see many Chortens, mani walls, and the village of Pangboche (3,930 m), where we can enjoy stunning views of Mt.
+In the morning, we will visit the Tengboche monastery for morning worship.
+After seeking blessings there, we’ll have breakfast and begin our trek towards Dingboche.
+The route passes through stunning landscapes that include alpine forests, meadows, and small Sherpa villages.
+Along the way, we will see many Chortens, mani walls, and the village of Pangboche.
+At Pangboche, we’ll stop to rest and have lunch while enjoying the stunning views of Mt.
 Ama Dablam.

-As we gain altitude, we will notice stone walls protecting fields of barley, buckwheat, and potatoes, which the locals grow in this harsh environment.
-The trek will take about 5–6 hours, and while we ascend gradually, we will be rewarded with breathtaking views of Everest, Lhotse, and Ama Dablam.
-Upon reaching Dingboche, we will rest and prepare for further acclimatization, spending the night at the Hotel.
+After lunch, we continue our trek.
+As we continue, we gain altitude and notice stone walls protecting fields of barley, buckwheat, and potatoes, which the locals grow in this harsh environment.
+The trek will take about 5 hours, and while we ascend gradually, we will be rewarded with breathtaking views of Everest, Lhotse, and Ama Dablam.
+Upon reaching Dingboche, we will rest and prepare for further acclimatization, spending the night at Hotel Good Luck.

 Trek Time: